-• Go to "Admin" module (click "Admin" from the left module bar, or top module bar).
+- Go to "Admin" module (by clicking "Admin" from the left module bar, or top module bar).

-• Click "Group design" menu button of the group list form to launch group design mode.
+- Click "Group design" menu button of the group list form to launch group design.

 "Group design" menu launches Calem desktop into the design mode for "Service-Tech" group.